ruc-sci-comp/cpp-syllabus/README.md

 Our week-to-week is organized as the following; though is subject to change depending on class pace.

-* **Week 01**: What is C++, What is Scientific Computing, Setup & Basic Programming
+* **Week 01**: What is C++, What is Scientific Computing, Setup, Basic Programming
-* **Week 02**: Basic Programming, Functions, Control Structures, Kinematic Equations
+* **Week 02**: Basic Programming, Functions, Control Structures, Basic Programming
-* **Week 03**: More on Functions & Control Structures, STL Containers, STL Algorithms, Basic Statistics
+* **Week 03**: More on Functions & Control Structures, STL Containers, STL Algorithms, Kinematic Equations
-* **Week 04**: More on Functions & Control Structures, STL Containers, STL Algorithms, Organizing Data
+* **Week 04**: More on Functions & Control Structures, STL Containers, STL Algorithms, Basic Statistics
 * **Week 05**: IO & Formatting, Amortization Scheduling
 * **Week 06**: Random Number Generation, Basic Probability
 * **Week 07**: More on Random Number Generation, Introduction to Monte Carlo Methods